How did solar leasing start?

 What Are The Advantages of Owning Solar Panels?

 When you buy solar panels for your home, they lower your home’s operating costs while increasing its value.
 Solar is also attractive to potential home buyers (since they will also enjoy lower housing costs).
-Even better, your home will appraise higher when you sell it and therefore, you’ll potentially get your solar investment back in the sale price (even after enjoying years of energy savings).
+Even better, your home may appraise higher when you sell it and therefore, you’ll potentially get your solar investment back in the sale price (even after enjoying years of energy savings).

 Do Leased Solar Panels Add Value to My Home?

 Fannie Mae issued an update to its Buyer’s Guide in 2014 redefined how solar leases impact home value: